simai/ui-doc-template/source/docs/en/content/content-blade.md

 ## Components

-Jigsaw supports both class based and anonymous Blade components.
+Docara supports both class based and anonymous Blade components.

 To display a component, you may use a Blade component tag within one of your Blade templates.
 Blade component tags start with the string x- followed by the kebab case name of the component class: